Moonlight Canoe Trip in Hocking Hills

 About our Romantic Moonlight Canoe Trip

 Night time canoeing is a magical experience.
-The Hocking River is calm and peaceful a before the night fall.
+The Hocking River is calm and peaceful just before night fall.
 Paddle the Hocking River as it quietly settles in for the night.
 The full moon shines bright to lead the way; but do not only use your sense of sight.
 Let your other senses guide as you will find something surreal about the water, the trees and the surrounding wildlife.

 Trip Details:

-• The trip launches at our Crocketts Run launch and concludes at the canoe livery landing.
+- The trip launches at our Crocketts Run launch and concludes at the canoe livery landing.

-• Plan to be on the river about 1-2 hours.
+- Plan to be on the river about 1-2 hours.

-• Prepare to paddle the first hour during the sunset and the second hour under the full moon.
+- Prepare to paddle the first hour during the sunset and the second hour under the full moon.

 Full Moon Descriptions